camchambers/sliding-puzzle/README.md

 in their original order by swapping the empty tile with adjacent tiles.
 Adjacent tiles can be swapped by clicking on them or using the arrow keys.

+## Contributing
+Code contributions are welcome.
+Please see the [Sliding Puzzle Board](https://github.com/camchambers/sliding-puzzle/projects/1) to see how you can contribute to this project.

 ## TODO
 - [x] Check for a win
 - [x] Keyboard controls